Russia is real cause of EU border crisis, US says

 "We don't believe they [Russia and Syria] have any interest in a permanent ceasefire in Idlib.
 They are out to get a military victory in all of Syria," Jeffrey said.

-"The sad record of Syria over the course of the past two years has been ceasefires with Russian guarantees that have not been ceasefires - they are temporary, transactional halts until Russia is prepared to renew the campaign," Satterfield said.
+"The sad record of Syria over the course of the past two years has been ceasefires with Russian guarantees that have not been ceasefires - they were temporary, transactional halts until Russia was prepared to renew the campaign," Satterfield said.

 Western sanctions